ShawnAndrews/ConnectWithGamers/README.md

 - Store: View discounted, upcoming and recently released video games across PC, consoles and handhelds.
 - Pricing: Compare up-to-date prices and discounts between popular marketplaces such as Steam, GoG, Microsoft, IOS and Android.
 - Library: Import games from Steam or manually add games from other platforms.
+- Notifications: Get notified of games that go on discount, get released or become available for preorder.
 - Play games: Play any game on your computer without the need for launching multiple clients like BattleNet, Steam or Uplay.
 - Reviews and 5-star ratings - Read reviews and rate the games you like or dislike.
 - Global Chatroom - Talk with fellow gamers about exciting new releases with all your favorite emojis and custom emotes!